fricy/Irrigation_controller/README.md

-# ZIrC - ESP32-C6 Zigbee Irrigation Controller
+# ZIrCon - Zigbee Irrigation Controller

-A self-hosted irrigation controller built on ESPHome and Zigbee, designed for integration with Home Assistant via Zigbee2MQTT.
-Runs on the ESP32-C6 with a custom PCB, supporting up to 15 zones with local OLED control and full remote control over Zigbee.
+Irrigation controller built on ESPHome to be used with any home automation software supporting Zigbee2MQTT.
+Runs on a ESP32-C6 devboard, supporting up to 15 zones with local OLED screen and full remote control over Zigbee with a custom Home Assistant Dashboard.
 Designed, tested and debugged by human, coded by Claude.

 [User Guide](docs/User%20Guide.md)
 [Home Assistant Dashboard](docs/Home%20Assistant.md)